dpeytonX/tf300_plasma/README.md

 <h2> Special Thanks </h2>
-I would like to thank these people who laid the foundation to start this project cb22 - Modified the TF300T source, made a working linux distribution with WiFI support on the tablet hach-que - Who's instructions I'm following to build the kernel
+I would like to thank these people who laid the foundation to start this project cb22 - Modified the TF300T source, made a working linux distribution with WiFI support on the tablet hach-que - Who's instructions I'm following to build the kernel.
+Also, Drwowe who created the blobpack for TF300T

 -Others-
 XDA-developers